awsdocs/aws-secrets-manager-docs/doc-source/vpc-endpoint-overview.md

 1. Choose **Create endpoint**\.

-The results show the VPC endpoint, including the VPC endpoint ID and the DNS names that you use to [connect to your VPC endpoint](https://docs.aws.amazon.com/kms/latest/developerguide/kms-vpc-endpoint.html#connecting-vpc-endpoint)\.
+The results display the VPC endpoint, including the VPC endpoint ID and the DNS names you use to [connect to your VPC endpoint](https://docs.aws.amazon.com/kms/latest/developerguide/kms-vpc-endpoint.html#connecting-vpc-endpoint)\.

 You can also use the Amazon VPC tools to view and manage your endpoint\.
 This includes creating a notification for an endpoint, changing properties of the endpoint, and deleting the endpoint\.
 For instructions, see [Interface VPC Endpoints](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpce-interface.html)\.